danmbrown/city-of-whispers/MovesRevised.md

 - You owe someone a favor.
 Ask the Magistrate what they expect in return.

 ### Observe Someone (Network)
 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
-If you have a Tie with them, you may roll with advantage.

-- **12+** Ask two questions, add them as a Tie.
-The Magistrate will tell you what Insight you know about them.
-If you already have a Tie with them, you may ask a third question.
+If you have a connection with them, you may ask a question before you roll.

-- **10+** Ask two questions.
-Mark Heat to add them as a Tie.
-If you do, the Magistrate will tell you what Insight you know about them.
-If you already have a Tie with them, you may mark Heat to ask another question.
+- **10+** Ask one question, and avoid attracting attention OR write a connection with them.
-- **7 - 9** Ask one question.
-Mark Heat to ask another question.
+- **7 - 9** Ask one question and attract attention of them or someone else.

 #### Questions
 - Where were they immediately before this?